hhkaos/awesome-arcgis/arcgis/content/data-storage/file-formats/gdb/README.md

 # GDB

-File Geodatabase (GDB) is an Esri format based on multiple binary files
+A file GeoDataBase (GDB) is a collection of files in a folder on disk that can store, query, and manage both spatial (vector and raster) and nonspatial data.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->